Multiple Principled Solutions

 To further illustrate this point, within the domain of multilevel models, I would have further choices: I could estimate only a random intercept; estimate one or more random slopes; or estimate all possible random slopes.
 These random effects could be correlated or uncorrelated.
 I could estimate only main effects, or could estimate interactions of several variables.
 Each of these would be a different, yet principled, approach to analyzing the data.

 As another example, to more robustly estimate causal effects, I could employ fixed effects, propensity scores, or cross-lagged regression models.
-Again, each of these methods of analysis would be a different, yet principled, approach to analyzing the data.
+Again, each of these methods of analysis would carry with it different assumptions, and would be a different, yet principled, approach to analyzing the data.